About this course:

 On successful completion of this course, the student will be able to:

-- demonstrate a critical awareness and understanding of Business Economics for Managers at the master's level that provides a basis for developing and/or applying new ideas, often within a research context.
+- demonstrate a critical awareness and understanding of Project Management at the master's level that provides a basis for developing and/or applying new ideas, often within a research context.

-- apply knowledge, critical understanding, and problem-solving abilities in new or unfamiliar environments within broader (or multidisciplinary) contexts related to their field of study (Business Economics for Managers)
+- apply knowledge, critical understanding, and problem-solving abilities in new or unfamiliar environments within broader (or multidisciplinary) contexts related to their field of study (Project Management)

 - assimilate knowledge and formulate opinions with incomplete or limited information, but that include a reflection on social and ethical responsibilities.

-- communicate their assumptions, and knowledge regarding Business Economics for Managers and the rationale underpinning these, to specialist and non-specialist audiences clearly and unambiguously.
+- communicate their assumptions, and knowledge regarding Project Management and the rationale underpinning these, to specialist and non-specialist audiences clearly and unambiguously.

 - use the acquired skills to allow them to continue to study in a manner that may be largely self-directed and autonomous.